shag527/Social-Networking/README.md

 By default, the app uses MongoDB hosted on [mLab](https://mlab.com/) and [Cloudinary](https://cloudinary.com/) CDN for hosting images.
 We have created a demo user for mLab and Cloudinary so you can run the app locally without adding Mongo URL and Cloudinary API Key, however when you start developing your application it is recommended to replace that information with your own, so that everyone has their own Database and CDN.

-> Note demo database is being deleted and populated with demo data daily

 ### Replacing Mongo URL